darinpope/cloudbees-core-eks/README.md

 * `eksctl delete cluster -f config-a07557.yml --wait`
   * NOTE: the `-f` file value should be your most current configuration file

-### Delete the EFS volume

-* delete the EFS volume following your standard processes

 ### Delete any EBS volumes